darina-techery/taf-flavor-playground/README.md

 # taf-flavor-playground
 ## Build
-Each time you add new Actions class, the project has to be rebuild by Gradle to generate missing classes.
+Each time you add new Actions class (see Actions section below), the project has to be rebuild by Gradle to generate missing classes.
 To rebuild the project, execute command

-`./gradlew clean compileJava compileTestJava test`
+`./gradlew clean compileJava compileTestJava`

+Simply: if your project says it cannot find some files, just execute this command first.

 ## Execution